hexagoncircle/ryan-mulligan-dev/src/blog/pixel-canvas.md

 The custom element has a few optional attributes available to customize the effect.
 Check out the CodePen demo's html panel to see how each variation is made.

-- `data-colors` takes a comma separated set of color values.
+- `data-colors` takes a comma separated list of color values.
 - `data-gap` sets the amount of space between each pixel.
 - `data-speed` controls the general duration of the shimmer.
 This value is slightly randomized on each pixel to make give it, in my opinion, a little more character.